kristiania-pg6301-2024/pg6301-frontend-programming/README.md

     * `npm pkg set type="module"`
 5. You can now run `npm run dev` in the server directory, although this will fail until you create a server.js-file (next step)
 6. You should update the client project.
-Instead of `parcel` running the server ("parcel serve"), it should just "watch" for changes and output the contents of the `dist` directory
-    * `cd ../client`
-    * `npm pkg set scripts.dev="parcel watch index.html"`
-    * (The `package.json` file generated with `npm init` will contain the line `"main": "index.js"`, which parcel doesn't like.
-You should delete this line)
+To make vite access the API, you need to configure the proxy settings (TODO)

 #### Create a minimal `server.js`